rusefi/hw_microRusEfi/readme.md

 microRusEfi is a small & cheap engine management system board designed for fully sequential 1, 2, 3 and 4 cylinder applications.

 6 and 8 cylinders are possible with some limitations.
-5 cylider application not recommended.
+5 cylinder application not recommended.
 You would need at least two microRusEfi units to run a v12.

 microRusEfi uses a waterproof connector and it's aluminum enclose could be sealed.